Wielding is the action of holding an item in the hand, performed with the w key.

 Pressing ' (the apostrophe key) will attempt to wield and switch between the contents of the special inventory slots "a" and "b".
 The player may set their favorite weapons to these two slots by pressing the = key, then selecting items.

-Note that you will not wield an item in one of those slots if it is unsuitable for wielding (i.e. food, armour, etc.); instead, you will simply wield nothing.
-This is useful for Unarmed Combat specialists, who can keep a bread ration or something in one of their slots to have a way to easily switch back to their fists.
+Note that you will not wield an item in one of those slots if it is unsuitable for wielding (i.e. wands, armour, etc.); instead, you will simply wield nothing.
+This is useful for Unarmed Combat specialists, who can keep a non-weapon item in one of their "a" or "b" slots to have a way to easily switch back to their fists.

 Wielding will fail if: